Archangel324/Hello-World/README.md

 # Hello-World
-I'm trying to lear to code
+I'm trying to learn how to code